EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### build

-In case we need a custom image it will probably be better to use a Dockerfile.
+In case we need a custom image, however it would be better to use a Dockerfile.
 The build option allows us to indicate the directory where it is located.

-If you don't know what a Dockerfile is, here I explain [how it works and what Docker is for](/en/what-is-docker-and-what-is-it-for/)

 ```docker
 version: "3.8"